James Beattie quality clear to see - Leam Richardson

 James Beattie has proved he still has the quality to cause problems for opposition defences, according to Accrington manager Leam Richardson.

-Beattie scored his first goal for three years in the 3-1 win at Fleetwood.
+Beattie scored his first goal for three years in the

 "Stats are sometimes false and you saw the quality he's got," Richardson told BBC Radio Lancashire.